|

 Wearing a hunter orange hat or vest, or both, will let other hunters know you're there.

-3. Always follow these basic hunting safety rules:
+3. Always follow firearm safety rules:

 4. Learn what pheasants sound like to help you find them in the field.
 Listen to a ring-necked pheasant.